VictoriaChoy/victoriachoy.github.io/README.md

 <https://www.scmp.com/comment/insight-opinion/united-states/article/2177403/how-english-testing-failing-chinese-students>)

 2.2 The Period of Practice & Collaboration (2014-2017)
+-__

-> The journey began when I got an offer as an ESL teacher from English First, a world-renowned education group based in Sweden, a country famous for its student-centered K-12 education system.
+The journey began when I got an offer as an ESL teacher from _English First_, a world-renowned education group based in Sweden, a country famous for its student-centered K-12 education system.
 After struggling for about two months observing teachers down-the-hall, attending routine workshops, and learning by doing such as managing classes of early learners, preparing related lessons, assisting co-teachers, I started to take initiative in incorporating my interest with students’ into lesson planning, and adapting or creating new activities depending on the context.
-I think my practice have shown consistent evidence for the IB pedagogy on the transdisciplinary nature in language teaching, especially project-based learning with differentiated rewards designed for topics in the curriculum, serving multiple purposes such as provocations, project models, positive reinforcement, and more opportunities for the drill of productive skills.
-The hands-on approach has been well developed since then.
+I think my practice have shown consistent evidence for the IB pedagogy on the _transdisciplinary_ nature in language teaching, especially _project-based learning_ with _differentiated rewards_ designed for topics in the curriculum, serving multiple purposes such as _provocations_, project models, _positive reinforcement_, and more opportunities for the drill of _productive skills_.
+The _hands-on approach_ has been well developed since then.

 2.2.1 EF 50th Anniversary Party

 ![ef 50](https://user-images.githubusercontent.com/109213222/179381872-a5ed300a-3dfd-4422-8490-607b2a53ac7f.JPG)

-> Based on my childhood experience with my mom who taught me how to make origami toys, I understood that students would love this hands-on approach, so I incorporated it into lesson planning, which aimed to develop children's understanding of lines and symmetrical shapes, related to story characters and new vocabularies such as animals, clothes and home furniture.
+Based on my childhood experience with my mom who taught me how to make origami toys, I understood that students would love this hands-on approach, so I incorporated it into lesson planning, which aimed to develop children's understanding of lines and symmetrical shapes, related to story characters and new vocabularies such as animals, clothes and home furniture.
 Sometimes parents would help their small children with some steps.
 They were always welcome to attend our classes and activities.
 The involvement of parents faciliated student learning and built a strong connection among students, parents and the school.
-I would say the humanistic approach I have adopted based on students’ interest, agency, self-efficacy, and the learning community has prepared me to “internalize” IB methodology, according to my IB instructors.
+I would say the _humanistic approach_ I have adopted based on students’ interest, _agency_, _self-efficacy_, and the _learning community_ has prepared me to “internalize” IB methodology, according to my IB instructors.

 2.2.2 Origami Animals for Puppetry Theater and Rewards (2-4 years old) (Literacy, Natural Science, Math)